 How to model/predict the BSF larvae growth during production?

-Exploring the relationship between input (mg, kcal, kj, protein, lipid content, etc.) giving to per larva and final-individual larva weight might be a good start.
+Exploring the relationship between nutrient input per larva (mg, kcal, kJ, protein, and lipid content) and final larval weight is a good starting point.

 A growth model conducted by KieBling et al. (2023), explored BSF larval weight based on the substrate contents of crude lipid and protein.
 54 BSF larval diets based on stepwise (10%) replacement in the chicken feed by 7 raw materials.